steveluscher/react-rjsdaq-workshop/server/README.md

 ### GoPublic

 Use this command to list a new security, given a security symbol and name.
-If you supply a requestId, the server will respond with an error if the listing failed (eg. the input was invalid, or the security is a duplicate), or `true` if your IPO was successful.
+If you supply a requestId, the server will send you a response when finished.
+The response may include an error if your IPO failed (eg. the input was invalid, or the security is a duplicate).

 * `requestId`: (optional) an integer
 * `commandName`: (required) the string 'GoPublic'